rachoom/KasiCraftConnect/replit.md

 - **Frontend**: React 18, Wouter for routing, TanStack Query for state management, Vite for building.
 - **Backend**: Node.js with Express.js (TypeScript), Drizzle ORM for database interactions.
 - **Database**: External Supabase PostgreSQL with `camelCase` to `snake_case` conversion in the storage layer.
+- **File Storage**: Supabase Storage for profile pictures with server-side upload validation using multer and file-type buffer checking.
 - **Authentication**: Session-based user authentication, and a secure admin authentication system with email/password, JWT, email verification, and Google OAuth support.
 - **Artisan Tiers**: Implemented a three-tier subscription system (Unverified, Verified, Verified + Marketing) with offline payment handling and admin approval workflows, influencing search prioritization.
 - **Registration**: Dual registration paths for artisans: instant for unverified, and detailed application with document uploads for verified tiers.